Cowboys & Indians

 "Hi everyone, I'm Brad Coulter Construction Manager, also from Texas; everything that goes up, I make sure it stays up.
 That's me for you."

 "Hi all, I'm Grace Davis from Abilene, that's also in Texas; you can all call me Gracie and I'm the Project Control Officer.
-All information about the project, I'll have it or I know where it is."
+All information about the

 "Thanks Gracie, go on," asked Jones.